right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 10. Have you ever stalked a guy?
 (Still kind of smiling.)
 11. There are really two things I look for in a girl: She has to be honest and she has GOT to have a positive view of her own life.
 It seems like you've got the positive thing down pretty well.
 (Leave her hanging on the honesty part, and if she asks, tell her you don't know her well enough yet.)
 12. I'm going to kick your ass...I bet you say this crap to all the guys, don't you?
 (A line women use all the time.)
 13. God, I hope you aren't a weirdo... you better warn me if you are...I'm serious."
-(Totally joking tone.)

----

-# CHASE HUGHES

-## VALUE TOUCH HIERARCHY
+(Totally joking tone.)## VALUE TOUCH HIERARCHY

 1. Hand holding: When you take her by the hand, don't keep looking down at it or squeeze any harder than she is.
 Keep the leading position and be completely comfortable with the fact that you can take her by the hand.
 She will be okay with it if you are.
 The simple way to make sure you are comfortable is to ask yourself, "How would I do this if I did this all the time and it was no big deal for me?"
 2. The happy face technique: When she impresses you, makes you laugh, or says something you like, give her happy faces on her "report card."
 When you give her a happy face, make the motion of quickly pulling a sticker off of a card and putting it on her arm.
 This sounds juvenile, but it works wonders as well as building more touchcomfort.
 3. Interlocking arms: When you are moving her, using her in a demo, walking with her, always walk in front of her and hold out either your arm for her to hook into, or your hand for her to hold while you travel through an area.
 4. Pick an imaginary piece of dirt or something off of her shirt.
-Make sure you aren't grabbing

----

-# THE PASSPORT

-any breasts or the deal will most likely be off.
+Make sure you aren't grabbingany breasts or the deal will most likely be off.

 ## E-MOTIONAL HIJACK